Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Ranged** 10, one creature
 > **Attack** Wisdom vs Will
 > **Hit** 2d10 + Wisdom modifier psychic damage.
 > **Effect** You conjure a vile manifestation of your enemy’s darkest sins in a square adjacent to the target.
 The manifestation exists until the end of your next turn.
 You can move the manifestation as a move action, using the same speed as the target.
-If the manifestation is adjacent to the target, the target grants combat advantage and gains vulnerability 5 against all attacks.
+If the manifestation is adjacent to the target, the target grants combat advantage and gains vulnerability to all damage 5.
-> **Special** **Augment:** The target receives a penalty equal to your Charisma modifier to attack rolls (save ends).
+> **Special—Augment:** The target receives a penalty equal to your Charisma modifier to attack rolls (save ends).
 > **Maintain Swift** The manifestation exists until the end of your next turn.

 > #### Aura of Psychic Vengeance